Popmotion/popmotion/packages/popmotion/docs/learn/basics/get-started.md

 It allows developers to animate in any JavaScript environment (browser, Node), to any render target (CSS, SVG, Three.js, canvas, etc).

-If you want super-simple DOM or React animation, you're probably after the high-level [Pose](/pose) library.
+**Note:** If you're looking for React animation, you're probably after the [Motion](https://framer.com/motion) library.
 For absolute animation freedom, carry on reading!

-In this simple introductory guide we're going to install Popmotion and use it to animate a DOM element using the `tween` animation and the DOM `styler` function.
+In this simple introductory guide we're going to install Popmotion and use it to animate a DOM element using the `tween` animation.

 ## Installation